 Toward the middle of the island, near San Rafael, is Privilege, which is said to be one of the largest nightclubs in the world, hosting up to 10,000 revellers and including circus acts, indoor gardens and a mega swimming pool.

 Cash-strapped young clubbers will hand out flyers and promos in the early evening with details of special offers, happy hours, and discounts.
-They are earning a commission for getting people through the door but the information can be very useful if you want to get maximum value for your night out.
+They are earning a commission for getting people through the door but the information can be very useful if visitors want to get maximum value for their night out.

-As for getting around, use the disco buses which transport clubbers along the road linking San Antonio, San Rafael and Ibiza Town.
-Additionally, taxis are cheap, especially if there is a group of you.
+As for getting around, visitors should use the disco buses that transport clubbers along the road linking San Antonio, San Rafael and Ibiza Town.
+Additionally, taxis are cheap, especially if visitors are travelling in a group.

 The clubbing season runs from late May to September, although there are big parties around New Year's, Christmas, and Easter.
 Dress codes are non-existent.
-In fact, the more outlandish and extroverted your appearance, the better your chance of gaining free admission.
+In fact, the more outlandish and extroverted a visitor's appearance, the better their chance of gaining free admission.